eccenca/cmem-plugin-pdf-extract/cmem_plugin_pdf_extract/doc/pdf_extract_doc.md

 ## Test regular expression

-Clicking the "Test regex pattern" button displays the number of files in the current project that match the regular expression specified with the ["File name regex filter"](#parameter_doc_regex) parameter.
+Clicking the "Test regex pattern" button displays the files in the current project that match the regular expression specified with the ["File name regex filter"](#parameter_doc_regex) parameter.
+This does not display the files if there is another dataset or task connected to the input as the entities are not known before execution.